moby/moby/docs/reference/commandline/service_create.md

-      --endpoint-mode string             Endpoint mode (vip or dnsrr) -e, --env value                        Set environment variables (default []) --env-file value                   Read in a file of environment variables (default []) --group-add value                  Add additional user groups to the container (default []) --health-cmd string                Command to run to check health --health-interval duration         Time between running the check --health-retries int               Consecutive failures needed to report unhealthy
+      --endpoint-mode string             Endpoint mode (vip or dnsrr) -e, --env value                        Set environment variables (default []) --env-file value                   Read in a file of environment variables (default []) --group value                      Set one or more supplementary user groups for the container (default []) --health-cmd string                Command to run to check health --health-interval duration         Time between running the check --health-retries int               Consecutive failures needed to report unhealthy